Pastor who banned fried chicken leads Mississippi Obamacare push

 In the church kitchen hangs a plaque reminding the congregation that it is a "No Fry Zone," a sign of the church's commitment to offer healthier fare at church gatherings.

-"It's a symbol, especially with people of color," Minor said of the ban on fried chicken.
+"It's a symbol, especially with people of colour," Minor said of the ban on fried chicken.
 "You've got to rally around symbols."

 Seeing the success in his own congregation, Minor began expanding his gospel of healthy living.
 His church started sending teams of "health ambassadors" and health professionals to make regular checks on people in rural areas in the Mississippi delta, the poorest region in the poorest state in America.